What is Dry Eye?

 The tears your eyes produce are necessary for overall eye health and clear vision.
 Dry eye means that your eyes do not produce enough tears or that you produce tears that do not have the proper chemical composition.

 Dry eye is more common as we age.
 It can also be caused by blinking or eyelid problems, medications like antihistamines, oral contraceptives and antidepressants, a dry climate, wind and dust, general health problems like arthritis or Sjogren’s syndrome and chemical or thermal burns to your eyes.
+If you have dry eye, visit your optometrist for treatment.

 If you have dry eye, your symptoms may include irritated, scratchy, dry, uncomfortable or red eyes, a burning sensation, excessive tearing, blurred vision, or a feeling of something foreign in your eyes.
 Excessive dry eyes may damage eye tissue, scar your cornea (the front covering of your eyes) and impair vision and make contact lens wear difficult.